Step-by-Step Guide to Starting an Connecticut LLC in 2024

 Additionally, you should outline each member’s contributions whether it be financial or otherwise.

-This includes their initial investments into the company as well as any ongoing responsibilities they may have within the LLC such as managing finances or handling day-to-day operations.
+This includes their initial investments into the company as well as any ongoing responsibilities they may have within the LLC, such as managing finances or handling day-to-day operations.

 By clearly defining these terms in your operating agreement, you can avoid misunderstandings or disputes among members down the line.